specify/web-asset-server/image_client/picturae_readme.txt

       2. install all packages from the requirements.txt file
-      2. run the picturae_DDL to create the required error tracking tables in the database in web-asset-server directory run in terminal : 'bash image_client/PIC_dbcreate/run_picdb.sh' -then run the commented out sql commands manually
+      2. run the picturae_DDL to create the required error tracking tables in the database in web-asset-server directory run in terminal : 'bash image_client/PIC_dbcreate/run_picdb.sh' to create a docker container for the new db -then run the commented out sql commands manually
       3. (optional) install R to enable r2py package to work properly
       4. in order to run picturae_importer from the command line run with example date 2023-06-28 after option -d flag: